raffdoc/rrmda/rrmda.md

 __Objective__
+Create a reproducable research article with Rmarkdown and share it.

+__Methods__
-Create a reproducable research article with Rmarkdown.
-I will be using data from [Medicare](http://hospitalcompare.hhs.gov).
+I will be using data from [Medicare](http://hospitalcompare.hhs.gov) which contains two datasets
+1. This table provides general Hospital information in response to a Hospital Compare search.
+2. The Outcome of Care Measures nationwide (USA).
+The codebook is provided and will be avalable as supplimentary file.
 I will be using Knitr (<a href="http://yihui.name/knitr/">Andrew et al. 2013</a>) for Rmarkdown compilation.

-__Methods__

 __Results__